Skip to main content

 Prerequisites

-• An S3 bucket in the same AWS region (used for staging data before loading into Redshift)
+• An S3 bucket in the same AWS region, used for staging data before it’s loaded into Redshift

-• An IAM role with permission to read/write the S3 staging bucket and load data into Redshift
+• An IAM role (recommended) or IAM user with permission to access the staging bucket and get cluster credentials

 1